How can businesses walk the fine line between top-line growth and long-term sustainability?

-Having founded and built my own business from just an idea into a global player, which I then sold, I know firsthand how difficult the Scale-Up journey really is.
-I have felt and experienced the emotions and challenges that upcoming founder/CEOs are facing.
-These journeys are not for the faint hearted.
+Founding and building a business from just an idea into a global player, then achieving a successful exit, is shorthand for how difficult the Scale-Up journey is.
+It is not for the faint hearted.

 Aggressive market expansion, and top-line revenue growth at all costs